 A work experience evaluation can be used to ascertain whether or how work experience aligns with and would be equivalent to academic coursework within a US degree.
-Based upon a candidate’s employment history (i.e. company names, titles, roles and responsibilities, and all job duties), our evaluators will examine and provide a report detailing the expertise, knowledge, and skills that the candidate has acquired through their professional career and relate this experience to the skills and knowledge that would be developed through a US baccalaureate degree.
+Based upon a candidate’s employment history as documented via employer support letters (i.e. company names, titles, roles and responsibilities, and all job duties), our evaluators will examine and provide a report detailing the expertise, knowledge, and skills that the candidate has acquired through their professional career and relate this experience to the skills and knowledge that would be developed through a US baccalaureate degree.

 Beneficiary Qualifications RFE for an H-1B?

 Though a work experience evaluation may be used for many purposes, letters from ProfVal of ours are most often used to support H-1B applications